ntang/mongo-ruby-driver-wiki/FAQ.md

 #### Can I run (insert command name here) from the Ruby driver?

 Yes.
-You can run any of the [available database commands|List of Database Commands] from the driver using the DB#command method.
+You can run any of the [available database commands](http://docs.mongodb.org/manual/reference/command/) from the driver using the DB#command method.
 The only trick is to use an OrderedHash when specifying the command.
 For example, here's how you'd run an asynchronous fsync from the driver:

     include Mongo